tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-3.md

 **JavaScript classes, introduced in ECMAScript 2015, are *primarily syntactical sugar* over JavaScript's existing prototype-based inheritance.
 The class syntax does not introduce a new object-oriented inheritance model to JavaScript.**

-By "syntatical sugar" we mean that behind the scenes, ES6 class syntax merely re-creates what we did in the last section using prototypical inheritance and `Object.create()`
+By "syntatical sugar" we mean that behind the scenes, ES6 class syntax merely re-creates what we manually did in the last section using prototypical inheritance and `Object.create()`

 ## II. <a id="section2">A quick example